 - You – the owner of the IRA

-- Family – your ancestors, descendants and their spouses
+- Most of Your Family – your ancestors, descendants and their spouses

 - IRA Account Professionals – your account custodian or anyone providing services connected to the IRA